-Americans gave $298.42 billion to charities in 2011, most of it during the mad scramble of the hectic holiday season.
+Americans gave $410 billion to charities in 2017, much of it during the mad scramble of the hectic holiday season.
 Donors made their end-of-year contributions amid the distractions of shopping lists, party schedules, work deadlines, and family.
 This can’t help but make giving smartly challenging—no matter how many zeros are on the check.
-So, in 2013 resolve to give wisely—all year round.
+So, in 2018 resolve to give wisely—all year round.
 You can start by avoiding these common fallacies of philanthropy:

 1. Other people know where you should give.

 When clients ask me, “What are the top 10 organizations to donate to?”
 I always answer with a question: What motivates you?
 There are more than a million nonprofit organizations in the United States alone, and deciding which ones to give to isn’t just about them—it’s about you.
 What change do you want to see in the world?
 Do you want to help conserve lands out west?
 There’s an org for that.
 Do you want to help build schools in Uganda?
 There’s an org for that, too.
 Friends, family, celebrity spokespeople, “best-of” lists in magazines and newspapers can all be good starting places for finding worthy organizations, but their suggestions are often irrelevant because they don’t start from the change you want to see.